MLB Hall of Fame

 A master at talent acquisition and farm system development—signing Honus Wagner early and recruiting Joe DiMaggio—Barrow built a roster of legends like Ruth, Gehrig, and DiMaggio.
 Elected to the Hall of Fame in 1953, his legacy lives on in Monument Park, marking his lasting impact on baseball culture and strategy.

-Barrow's Awards and Records
+Barrow's Awards and Honors

 • 11× World Series champion (1918, 1923, 1927, 1928, 1932, 1936–1939, 1941, 1943)